 If you have a primary insurance that requires that you notify them before using another insurance plan, you can call the customer phone line to “coordinate your benefits with Acacia”.

-What if I don’t click with my provider?
+What if I don’t click or vibe with my provider?

 We strive to provide you with the best fit!

-Before we schedule you, we take the initial information you have given us and matched you with providers with experience working in the areas you’re hoping to explore.
+Before we schedule you, we take the initial information you have given us and match you with providers with experience working in the areas you’re hoping to explore.

-It’s important that if something in therapy isn’t quite working for you, as it will inform the provider of where they can adjust.
+It’s important that if something in therapy isn’t quite working for you, you inform the provider of where they can adjust.
 If you believe it’s not changing, speak with your office’s front desk team and they can find a better match!